 While your peppers bake, prepare the avocado, lime, cilantro, and jalapeño, if using.
 Heat your corn tortillas in the microwave or individually on a skillet.

 When peppers and soy curls are done, remove them from the oven and assemble your fajitas.
 Place the pepper/soy curls mixture at the bottom of a corn tortilla.
 Top with avocado, lime, cilantro, and jalapeños.
 Serve immediately.

-- Store extra vegetables and soy curls in the refrigerator, separately, for 2 days.
+Serving and Storing - Serve your fajitas with fresh lime wedges, cilantro, and guacamole.
+Store the components separately.
+Store extra vegetables and soy curls in the refrigerator for 2 days.
 Gently reheat them when ready to eat.
 Guacamole should be eaten within a day.

 Variations - Don't like soy curls?
 Try this recipe with portobello steak slices instead.